Save up to 40% during our 420 sale

 Pros 👍 Cons 👎

-Evenly heats material for consistent vapour Takes longer to reach the desired temperature
+Heats material evenly for consistent vapour Takes longer to reach the desired temperature

 • Utillian 621 - Although it is technically a hybrid, the Utillian 621 relies heavily on convection heating.
 Using heated air to efficiently extract vapor, its ceramic heating chamber and airflow design ensure even heating while enhancing smoothness.
 The 621 has precise temperature control and a magnetic mouthpiece, allowing for a user-friendly experience.
 It is not a fully convection device, so it has quicker heat-up times thanks to its conduction aspect.
 It's an excellent option for those who value flavour and efficiency in a compact form.